 Applicants will receive a job description and person specification for the role applied for.
-Application forms, job descriptions, person specifications and the School's Child Protection Policy are available to download from the School's website and can be forwarded to applicants on request.
+Application forms, job descriptions, person specifications, the school's Safeguarding Policy and Equal Opportunity Policy for Staff are available to download from the school's website and can be printed and forwarded to applicants on request.

-The applicant may then be invited to attend a formal interview at which his / her relevant skills and experience will be discussed in more detail.
+The applicant may then be invited to attend a formal interview at which his/her relevant skills and experience will be discussed in more detail.
+All shortlisted applicants will be tested at interview about their suitability to work with children.